osufpc/osufpc_website/about.markdown

 languages.
 It is jarring the first time you reach out for another programming paradigm and being the functional programming club the least we can do is offer our help.
-We are a mixed bag of experience with members ranging from PhD students and Candidates, to first year undergraduates, seniors and master's students.
+We are a mixed bag of experience with members ranging from PhD students and candidates, to first year undergraduates, seniors and master's students.
 It doesn't matter who you are as long as you bring your curiosity you'll be at home.